klahnakoski/jsImport/README.md

 There are many old-style JS out there that add multiple names to the window object.  ```importScript``` can import those simply, without encapsulating and exporting as per require.js

+**Delayed Imports**

+Imports need not be done all at once.
+Since `importScript()` is a function, it can be called at anytime to bring in more resources

 **Less Server-side work**